Blocking Gmail ads is possible! Here's how in 2025.

-New Gmail advertisement is more intrusive than ever, in your mailbox, in your Gmail app, everywhere.
-Can the ads be blocked?
+How to block ads in Gmail is getting more complex as new Gmail advertisement is more intrusive than ever, in your mailbox, in your Gmail app, everywhere.
+But we've got a solution!

 New Gmail advertising goes too far

-For many, Gmail has been a go-to email service, valued for its clean design and powerful features.
-But with recent changes to Gmail’s advertising strategy, more users are finding their inboxes cluttered with ads that do feel a bit too intrusive.
+For many, Gmail has been a go-to email service, valued for its clean design, ample storage, and powerful features.
+But with recent changes to Gmail’s advertising strategy, more users are finding their inboxes cluttered with sponsored ads that do feel a bit too intrusive.
 Thus, Gmail ads feel more overwhelming than ever, and the tactics Google uses are not exactly privacy-preserving.

 This is no surprise.
 After all, Alphabet - the mother company of Google and Gmail - makes its biggest chunk of revenue with advertisements.
 It’s fair to say that Google, and thus also Gmail, is the largest ads business in today’s tech world.
 Ads, it seems, are the most lucrative assets most tech companies rely on - even Netflix’ profits surged since it added an ad-based subscription plan.

-Yet, the saying that every privacy fan knows is today more true than ever: If it’s free, you are the product.
+Yet, the saying that every privacy fan knows is more true today than ever: If it’s free, you are the product.
 And the free Gmail with its ads does not make a difference here.
-That’s why ads in Gmail must be blocked!
+That’s why ads in Gmail must be blocked, and we’ll show you how!

-One frustration many users have is the difficulty in managing or blocking these ads.
-Although Google suggests clicking the three dots on an ad and selecting “Stop Seeing This Ad”, Gmail users report that this option does little to reduce the frequency or repetition of ads.
-What is more is that Google has started to push inline ads directly into the Gmail which are displayed in the web client as well as in the Gmail apps.
+These inline ads frustrate many Gmail users as it makes managing or blocking these ads complicated.
+Although Google suggests clicking the three dots on an ad and selecting “Stop Seeing This Ad”, Gmail users report that this option does little to reduce the frequency or repetition of ads, which Gmail also confirms as you can only “customize your ad experience” in Gmail, but not fully turn them off.
+While Google does not use pop-up ads (which are even more annoying), Google has started to push inline ads directly into Gmail which are displayed in the web client as well as in the Gmail apps.
+These sponsored ads are hard to distinguish from genuine emails so more and more people want to block them.

-This ad tactic by Googel leads to frustration, which is echoed by users on Reddit, who noted how Gmail changed the layout of the delete button, making it harder to delete advertorial emails and potentially inflating ad engagement metrics by accident.
+This ad tactic by Google leads to frustration, which is echoed by users on Reddit, who noted how Gmail changed the layout of the delete button, making it harder to delete advertorial emails and potentially inflating ad engagement metrics - whether by accident or on purpose.
 This change, which seems to benefit ad performance at the expense of usability, has left many users feeling that Gmail’s user experience is more than ever driven by advertising revenue rather than user needs.

 Gmail users on Reddit call Google’s ad tactics a “dark pattern” and complain that